The most tender and juicy Instant Pot Pulled Pork recipe made with a delicious dry rub and your favorite bbq sauce!

 How to Make Instant Pot Pulled Pork

-Make this wonderful Instant Pot Shredded Pork in just 6 easy steps!
+Make this wonderful Instapot Pulled Pork in just 6 easy steps!
 Here’s a quick rundown for yah.

 - Rub: Use our homemade pork rub to add flavor to your roast before cooking!
 Don’t skimp on this step as it’s super important for flavor!
 Here’s what you need for the rub: brown sugar, garlic powder, onion powder, coarse salt, cinnamon, dried thyme, and ground pepper.